DavidMercier/NIMS/doc/models.rst

 It is worth to mention that for quasistatic nanoindentation, the contact stiffness is a unique value obtained at the maximum load and at the maximum displacement.
-Nevertheless, it is possible to apply a multiple-point unload method, and then determine the contact stiffness for many indentation depths, in function of the number of points defined by the user (see :numref:`load_disp_curve_multiplepoints`) [#Fischer-Cripps_2004]_.
+Nevertheless, it is possible to apply a multiple-point unload method, and then determine the contact stiffness for many indentation depths, as a function of the number of points defined by the user (see :numref:`load_disp_curve_multiplepoints`) [#Fischer-Cripps_2004]_.

 .. figure:: ./_pictures/load-disp_curve_multiplepoints.png